Alexander Kolchak: Legacy

-Admiral Kolchak's government was not successful from the time of his taking the position of "Supreme Ruler" until his death.
-As a military commander he was unable to make successful strategic plans or to coordinate with other White Army generals such as Yudenich or Denikin.
+Kolchak's government was not successful from the time of his taking the position of "Supreme Ruler" until his death.

-Kolchak also failed to convince potentially friendly Finland to join with him against the Bolsheviks.
-He was unable to win diplomatic recognition from any nation in the world, even the United Kingdom (though the British did support him to some degree).
+Kolchak was unable to win diplomatic recognition from any nation in the world, even the United Kingdom (though the British did support him to some degree).
 In addition he alienated the Czechoslovak Legion, which for a time was a powerful organised military force in the region and very strongly anti-Bolshevik.
-As was mentioned above, the American commander, General Graves, disliked Kolchak and refused to lend him any military aid at all.
+As was mentioned above, the American commander, Graves, disliked Kolchak and refused to lend him any military aid at all.

-After decades of being vilified by the Soviet government, Kolchak is now a controversial historic figure in post-Soviet Russia.
-The For Faith and Fatherland movement has attempted to rehabilitate his reputation.
+The For Faith and Fatherland movement has attempted to rehabilitate Kolchak's reputation.
 However, two rehabilitation requests have been denied, by a regional military court in 1999 and by the Supreme Court of the Russian Federation in 2001.
 In 2004, the Constitutional Court of Russia returned the Kolchak case to the military court for another hearing.

-Monuments dedicated to Kolchak were built in Saint Petersburg in 2002 and in Irkutsk in 2004, despite objections from some former Communist and left-wing politicians, as well as former Soviet army veterans.
+Monuments dedicated to Kolchak were built in Saint Petersburg in 2002 and in Irkutsk in 2004, despite objections from some former communist and left-wing politicians, as well as former Soviet army veterans.
 His memorial in St. Petersburg is a frequent target of vandalism.
 There is also a Kolchak Island.
 The modern Russian Navy considered naming the third ship of the new Admiral Grigorovich-class frigates, Admiral Kolchak to commemorate the Admiral but declined to do so in the end.

-Kolchak was a prominent expert on naval mines and a member of the Russian Geographical Society.
-Among his awards are the Saint George Gold Sword for Bravery, given for his actions in the battle of Port Arthur and the Great Gold Constantine Medal from the Russian Geographic Society.
+Kolchak was a prominent expert on naval mines and member of the Russian Geographical Society.
+He was also known in the field of Arctic research, having published 16 articles on the subject.
+His awards are the Saint George Gold Sword for Bravery, given for his actions in the battle of Port Arthur and the Great Gold Constantine Medal from the Russian Geographic Society.